-Installation requirements are shown on pages 16 to 50.
+Installation requirements are shown on pages 24 to 61.
 The water heater must be installed:

-- by a qualified person, and - in accordance with the installation instructions, and - in compliance with Standards AS/NZS 3500.4, AS 3000, AS/NZS 5601 or AS/NZS 5601.1, as applicable under local regulations, and all local codes and regulatory authority requirements.
+- by a qualified person, and - in accordance with the installation instructions, and - in compliance with Standards AS/NZS 3500.4, AS 3000, AS/NZS 5601.1, and all local codes and regulatory authority requirements.